 ABOVE AND BEYOND

 Another option to consider is the ‘going above and beyond’ principal.
 If you are looking to get some content back but still need to get paid, talk to the photographer / videographer about going above and beyond in exchange for content.
 An example being, if you schedule a paid shoot with a photographer for 2 hours, ask if they would be willing to trade all or part of the content in exchange for shooting an extra hour unpaid, or a small number of photos that are more risqué than the rest of the shoot (perhaps topless if the rest of the shoot is not) .
-The question should always be, if I want extra (ie, content AND pay), what is the exchange I am willing to do to get that extra.
+The question should always be, if I want extra (ie, content AND pay), what exchange am I willing to make to get it?
 Remember that if you are getting paid, THAT is normally all of your compensation and getting any content back is normally not part of the deal.

 LEVELS OF NUDITY: